Learn how to be a ghostwriter so you can ditch your 9-5 and work from home.

 Is Ghostwriting Legal?

 I’ve heard this question before and yes, it’s totally legal.
 Whether you’re ghostwriting a blog post or book, there’s a ghostwriting contract in place with terms that you both agree on.

 If you’re not using a contract with your writing clients you need to start!
 If a client refuses to pay you, a contract allows you to take legal action.

 As a ghostwriter, you’re offering a service kind of like a freelance editor.
 Sometimes the ghost even gets credit on a project but this isn’t the norm.

 Why Becoming a Ghostwriter is a Smart Move

 If you’ve explored my website or been on my list for any length of time, you’ll see I have a lot of information on where to find freelance writing jobs.

 But you haven’t seen as much on ghostwriting, and I’ve been saving it until I finished this eBook on the topic.
 But more on that later.

 Becoming a ghostwriter is a smart move because you can make big bucks ghostwriting!
 Another nice thing about ghostwriting is once you finish a project and give it to your client, you’re done.

 Ghostwriting also helps you become a more efficient writer and improve your skills.
-You’ll also learn more about how to communicate with clients and turn them into your biggest fans.
+You’ll also learn more about how to communicate with current and prospective clients and turn them into your biggest fans.